awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-campaigns.md

 # Querying Amazon Pinpoint Analytics Data for Campaigns<a name="analytics-query-campaigns"></a>

 In addition to using the analytics pages on the Amazon Pinpoint console, you can use Amazon Pinpoint Analytics APIs to query analytics data for a subset of standard metrics that provide insight into delivery and engagement trends for campaigns\.

-A metric is a measurable value, also referred to as a *key performance indicator \(KPI\)*, that can help you monitor and assess the performance of one or more campaigns\.
-For example, you can use a metric to find out how many endpoints a campaign message was sent to or how many of those messages were delivered to the intended endpoints\.
+Each of these metrics is a measurable value, also referred to as a *key performance indicator \(KPI\)*, that can help you monitor and assess the performance of one or more campaigns\.
+For example, you can use a metric to find out how many endpoints a campaign message was sent to, or how many of those messages were delivered to the intended endpoints\.

-Amazon Pinpoint automatically collects and aggregates this data for all of your campaigns, and it stores the data for 90 days\.
+Amazon Pinpoint automatically collects and aggregates this data for all of your campaigns\.
+It stores the data for 90 days\.
 If you integrated a mobile app with Amazon Pinpoint by using an AWS Mobile SDK, Amazon Pinpoint extends this support to include additional metrics, such as the percentage of push notifications that were opened by recipients\.
 For information about integrating a mobile app, see [Integrating Amazon Pinpoint with Your Application](integrate.md)\.

 If you use Amazon Pinpoint Analytics APIs to query data, you can choose various options that define the scope, data, grouping, and filters for your query\.
 You do this by using parameters that specify the project, campaign, and metric that you want to query, in addition to any date\-based filters that you want to apply\.

 This topic explains and provides examples of how to choose these options and query the data for one or more campaigns\.

 ## Prerequisites<a name="analytics-query-campaigns-prerequisites"></a>

-Before you query analytics data for one or more campaigns, it helps to gather the following information, which you’ll use to define your query:
+Before you query analytics data for one or more campaigns, it helps to gather the following information, which you use to define your query:
 + **Project ID** – The unique identifier for the project that’s associated with the campaign or campaigns\.
 In the Amazon Pinpoint API, this value is stored in the `application-id` property\.
 On the Amazon Pinpoint console, this value is displayed as the **Project ID** on the **All projects** page\.
 + **Campaign ID** – The unique identifier for the campaign, if you want to query the data for only one campaign\.
 In the Amazon Pinpoint API, this value is stored in the `campaign-id` property\.
 This value is not displayed on the console\.
 + **Date range** – Optionally, the first and last date and time of the date range to query data for\.
 Date ranges are inclusive and must be limited to 31 or fewer calendar days\.
+In addition, they must start fewer than 90 days from the current day\.
 If you don’t specify a date range, Amazon Pinpoint automatically queries the data for the preceding 31 calendar days\.
 + **Metric type** – The type of metric to query\.
 There are two types, *application metrics* and *campaign metrics*\.
 An *application metric* provides data for all the campaigns that are associated with a project, also referred to as an *application*\.
 A *campaign metric* provides data for only one campaign\.
 + **Metric** – The name of the metric to query—more specifically, the `kpi-name` value for the metric\.
 For a complete list of supported metrics and the `kpi-name` value for each one, see [Standard Metrics](analytics-standard-metrics.md)\.

 It also helps to determine whether you want to group the data by a relevant field\.
 If you do, you can simplify your analysis and reporting by choosing a metric that’s designed to group data for you automatically\.
 For example, Amazon Pinpoint provides several standard metrics that report the percentage of messages that were delivered to recipients of a campaign\.
-Of these metrics, one automatically groups the data by date \(`successful-delivery-rate-grouped-by-date`\) and another automatically groups the data by campaign run \(`successful-delivery-rate-grouped-by-campaign-activity`\)\.
+One of these metrics automatically groups the data by date \(`successful-delivery-rate-grouped-by-date`\)\.
+Another metric automatically groups the data by campaign run \(`successful-delivery-rate-grouped-by-campaign-activity`\)\.
 A third metric simply returns a single value—the percentage of messages that were delivered to recipients by all campaign runs \(`successful-delivery-rate`\)\.

-If you can't find a standard metric that groups data the way that you want, you can develop a series of queries that return the data that you want, and then manually break down or combine the query results into custom groups that you design\.
+If you can't find a standard metric that groups data the way that you want, you can develop a series of queries that return the data that you want\.
+You can then manually break down or combine the query results into custom groups that you design\.

 Finally, it’s important to verify that you’re authorized to access the data that you want to query\.
 For more information, see [IAM Policies for Querying Amazon Pinpoint Analytics Data](analytics-permissions.md)\.